-Several questions have been asked on my Weber Technical Support Experience blog post regarding low flame output or yellow flame output on your BBQ Grill or burner, so I thought I would post some ideas to resolve the problem.
+Several questions have been asked on my Weber Technical Support Experience blog post regarding low flame output or yellow flame output on your BBQ Grill or burner, so I thought I would post some ideas to resolve the low flame or yellow flame problem.
 Obviously you have checked the propane tank to make sure that there is fuel in it before resorting to other troubleshooting techniques.

 This post is for the detective in each of us to figure out why the family barbecue is being delayed because the dang hot dogs won't cook.
 The neighbors are getting impatient, the kids are getting restless and your wife keeps giving you the look like she should have just cooked everything in the kitchen.